fshchudlo/usualtech-articles/cm1g6zlol00000al9029oa8om.md

 };
 ```

-To complete the configuration, export the Slack tokens from the previous step or place them into the `.env` file.
-The `SLACK_APP_TOKEN` variable is for the App token (starts with `xapp-`), while the `SLACK_BOT_TOKEN` is for the Bot token (starts with `xoxb-`).
+You'll also need to export the Slack tokens from the previous step or place them in the `.env` file:

+* `SLACK_APP_TOKEN` (App token, starts with `xapp-`)

+* `SLACK_BOT_TOKEN` (Bot token, starts with `xoxb-`)

 ### Preparing Jenkins

-First, we need to get the Jenkins token to access its API:
+Next, we need to configure Jenkins to allow API access.
+Follow these steps to get the required token:

 1. Log in to Jenkins.

-2. Click your name in the upper-right corner.
+2. Click your profile name in the upper-right corner.

-3. Click the **Configure** section in the left-hand menu.
+3. Navigate to **Configure** in the left-hand menu.

-4. Click the **Add New Token** button.
+4. Click the **Add New Token** button to generate a new token.

-5. Copy the generated token.
+5. Copy the token for later use.

-6. Put the generated token and your login into the `JENKINS_API_TOKEN` and `JENKINS_API_USER` variables.
-Also, put your Jenkins base URL to the `JENKINS_URL` variable.
+Now, store the token and your Jenkins login information in environment variables:

+* `JENKINS_API_TOKEN` (your generated API token)

+* `JENKINS_API_USER` (your Jenkins username)

+* `JENKINS_URL` (base URL of your Jenkins instance)

+Finally, to test your setup, you can add the following sample pipelines to Jenkins:

-Now, we need some pipelines to play.
+Finally, we need some pipelines to play.
 You can simply add these [three sample pipelines](https://github.com/fshchudlo/jenkins-slack-connector/tree/main/.assets/sample-pipelines) to your Jenkins.

-So, we're ready to write some code!
+Now that everything is set up, we’re ready to dive into the code!

 # Creating the First Slack Command

-The [manifest file](https://github.com/fshchudlo/jenkins-slack-connector/blob/main/.assets/slack_app_manifest.yml) I provided before adds the `/run_jenkins_pipeline` command.

-Let's add the handler for this command and display the form to choose a Jenkins pipeline we want to run.
+The [manifest file](https://github.com/fshchudlo/jenkins-slack-connector/blob/main/.assets/slack_app_manifest.yml) we used earlier adds a `/run_jenkins_pipeline` Slack command.
+Now, let’s write a handler for this command that will display a form allowing users to select and run a Jenkins pipeline.

 ```typescript
 app.command("/run_jenkins_pipeline", async ({ack, respond}) => {